abriqqi.com

-As you already know, reflexive verbs are needed to say that an action is directed back to the object that produces this action.
+As you already know, reflexive verbs are needed to say, that an action is directed back to the object, which produces this action.

 levantarse – to rise up, to raise oneself up